Cybaries/Knowledge-Assistant/README.md

 * `Document`
 * `DocumentChunk`

+The REST API for document management will be implemented during Phase 3.

 #### `chat`

-Reserved for the future conversational/assistant functionality.
+Reserved for future conversational and Knowledge Assistant functionality.

 ---

 # Database Design

-The current database model is:
+The current database relationship is:

 ```text
                     User